moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/GettingStarted.md

 };
 ```

+[TODO Link to code]

 ## 2. Create Login UI and authenticate user

-While authenticators manage their own UI, it's up to user to initially present the
+Creating/Launching UI is platform specific and while authenticators manage their own UI,
-authenticator's UI on the screen.
-This lets one control how the authentication UI is
+it's up to user to initially present the authenticator's UI on the screen.
+This lets one
-displayed–modally, in navigation controllers, in popovers, etc.
+control how the authentication UI is displayed - modally, in navigation controllers, in
+popovers, etc.

 Before the UI is presented, user needs to start listening to the `Completed` event which fires
 when the user successfully authenticates or cancels.
 One can find out if the authentication